jasonwolfg/zoom-meetings-sms/blueprint/index.md

 ### Import Create Zoom video meeting data action
 The Create Zoom Video Meeting data action uses the authenticated token supplied by other data actions to request a new Zoom video meeting URL.

-1. Download the *Create-Zoom-Meeting.custom.json* file from the [zoom-zoom-blueprint repo](https://github.com/jasonwolfg/zoom-meetings-sms "Opens the GitHub repo") GitHub repository.
+1. Download the *Create-Zoom-Meeting.custom.json* file from the [zoom-meetings-sms repo](https://github.com/jasonwolfg/zoom-meetings-sms "Opens the GitHub repo") GitHub repository.
 Save this file in your local desktop to import it into Genesys Cloud.

 2. Navigate to **Integrations** > **Actions** and click **Import**.